krousseau19/krousseau19/README.md

 Currently deepening my computer skills with a University Bachelor of Technology in "L'IUT du Limousin" located in Limoges (France).

 ## My experiences :

+### Development of a Java application
+  - IUT du Limousin - Limoges, France | April 2025 - June 2025 <br/>
+  Development of a board game (Latice) with a console and graphical interface (JavaFX) (team of 5 people) <br/>
+  Mainly involved as a Back-end Developer, validating versions and deadlines. <br/>
+  Project focused on code quality and collaborative versioning. <br/>

+### Setting up a network (simulated)
+  - IUT du Limousin - Limoges, France | April 2025 - May 2025 <br/>
+  Conducted a computer network simulation in pairs using Kathara software (two-person team). <br/>
+  This provided a better understanding of the machine architecture and the exchanges between them. <br/>
+  Used bash scripts (configuration) and Wireshark (analysis). <br/>

 ### NSI 2024 Awards - Sisyphe.IO
   - Edmond Perrier High School, Tulle, France | January 2024 - April 2024 <br/>